npickens/htx/README.md

 </div>
 ```

-## HTX Versus JSX

-HTX is like the reverse of JSX: instead of embedding HTML syntax within JavaScript, JavaScript is embedded
-within HTML.
-Syntax aside, HTX has two key advantages over JSX:

-1. **HTX DOM updates are both faster and more memory efficient than those of JSX.** HTX leverages the DOM
-   directly to track changes and perform updates.
-There is no virtual DOM.
-See the [JavaScript
-   Library](#javascript-library) section for how it works and the [Performance](#performance) section for
-   benchmark results.
-2. **HTX permits any JavaScript code to be used as control statements.** Whereas JSX requires ternary
-   operators for conditionals and `map` calls for loops, HTX permits plain old `if` statements and `for`
-   loops (though the former may be used if so desired).

 ## Template Syntax

 HTX templates are HTML documents with JavaScript syntax inserted for control flow and to render dynamic